Subscribe for all my updates and don't miss a thing! Sign me up!

 We have already established that very few sharks roam around these areas and not only aren't they particularly dangerous but they don’t come close to shore either.

 Over the years, the shark attacks in Jamaica could be counted on one hand, from that we can conclude that we are pretty safe from sharks.
 What about another sea animal though?
 Are there Jellyfish in Jamaica, how much of a danger do they pose?

 Yes, there are jellyfishes in Jamaica.
 Some might find this news unbelievable because they may have lived in Jamaica or visited Jamaica for years and never encountered one, while others are not shocked at all because they see them regularly.

 Now that we have established that there are definitely jellyfishes in Jamaica, of course, you want to know what kind and how dangerous they are.
 Well, don’t be afraid.
 The only jellyfishes reported to be found in Jamaica are Thimble Jellyfish.

 The thimble jellyfish (Linuche unguiculata) is a cnidarian that can be found in the Caribbean and the temperate West Atlantic Ocean.
 It's a little jellyfish with a flat-topped, straight-sided bell.
 Its presence in a given location is determined by factors such as the presence of prey, water temperature, salinity, and oxygen saturation.

 They are mostly found in deep waters and when they do come to shore, it is usually due to factors such as high winds or rainfall.

-On the off chance that you do get stung by a jellyfish, the irritation will pass in no time and will not have a severe impact on your island getaway.
+On the off chance that you get stung by a jellyfish, hopefully the irritation will pass in no time and will not have a severe impact on your island getaway.

 Sharing IS Caring!
 Please help me get the message out by sharing this article with your friends on social media (links below).
 Thnx ;-)